julienmoeys/macrounchained/README.md

 Before you install the package, check in the [DESCRIPTION](DESCRIPTION)-file what is the minimum version of R needed to run this package (field "Depends", see "R (>= ...)").
-As I don't have time to test the package on multiple R major versions, the package will generally require the latest major-release at the time of testing the latest (pre-)release of the package.
+For convenience, the minimum R version required has been set to R >= 3.1, so that user with an old version of R may still try to install and use the package.
+The package has nonetheless not been tested on that version, but instead on R 3.5.1 (at the time of writing this text).
+Some problems may therefore occur on older versions.

 If needed, the code can be loaded as an R-script instead of installed as a package (see below), and used on any R-version presumably compatible with the code.